-Last of three researched Churches, the Brethren Church (Jednota českobratrská), was formed already in 1880 as Free Reformed Church by breaking away from the Protestant Church of the Reformed Confession and thanks to the influence of missionaries from the USA.
+The last of three researched Churches, the Brethren Church (Jednota českobratrská), was formed already in 1880 as Free Reformed Church by breaking away from the Protestant Church of the Reformed Confession and thanks to the influence of missionaries from the USA.
 “Free” in its name meant independent on the state and it really was; in first decades of its existence it was even persecuted.
-In 1918 it was still a small Protestant Church with only about 6 000 members in 34 churches.
-Next year it changed its name to the Brethren Church to declare connection to the Bohemian Reformation.
+In 1918, it was still a small Protestant Church with only about 6 000 members in 34 churches.
+The following year, it changed its name to the Brethren Church to declare connection to the Bohemian Reformation.
 Of course, this Church was making efforts to get more members from the group of people leaving Roman Catholic Church.

-It is evident that all three Churches had similar efforts and desires; all of them were using references to the Bohemian Reformation and all proclaimed themselves as the only heirs of it.
+It is evident that all three Churches had similar efforts and desires; they all used references to the Bohemian Reformation and proclaimed themselves as its only heir.
 All these facts are the foundations of comparing, because (as was already said) it is important to find simple characteristics common to compared objects.

-The second goal, attitude to the present, goes hand in hand with celebrating the Czech history and Reformation.
-Since this became a part of the Czech nationality, Churches had started to compete for who the real heir of Reformation is.
+The second goal, to understand the attitude to the present, goes hand in hand with celebrating the Czech history and Reformation.
+Since this became a part of Czech nationality, Churches had started to compete for their real heir of Reformation.
 It was not only a matter of prestige, Churches were also trying to win new members from people leaving the Roman Catholic Church.
 Through this they were trying to show their loyalty and patriotism.
 The next reason was the effort to improve their position in the new state.
 The author would like to look at the position of these Churches in the Czechoslovak state and society – what their role was, how they were accepted (e.g. in press) and how their position changed.
-There is also interest in relations between Church leaders and government, because some members of the Church were members of the Parliament too or had some influence.
+There is also an interest in relations between Church leaders and the government, because some members of the Church were also members of the Parliament or had some influence.
 An unusual kind of contacts with the government is the relationship with the first Czechoslovak president T.G.
 Masaryk.
-This fact is even more important, because Masaryk was a member of The Evangelical Church of Czech Brethren and his family had a very good relationship with one priest from the Brethren Church.
+This fact is even more important, because Masaryk was a member of the Evangelical Church of Czech Brethren and his family had a very good relationship with one priest from the Brethren Church.
 T.G.
 Masaryk’s ideas are closely connected with him, especially the idea of “Czechoslovakism”, which is an assumption that the Czechs and the Slovaks are one Czechoslovak nation.
-Moreover, the author would like to know opinions of the Churches on this idea, if or how they used it and what their connection to the Churches in the Slovak part of Czechoslovakia was.
+Moreover, the author would like to know the opinions of the Churches on this idea, if or how they used it and what their connection to the Churches in the Slovak part of Czechoslovakia was.

-Next interest is ambitions of the Churches: their goals, efforts to gain a better position in society, more members etc. and how these ambitions were changing or disappearing through the time.
+The next interest is ambitions of the Churches: their goals, efforts to gain a better position in society, more members etc. and how these ambitions were changing or disappearing through the time.
 Last but not least, the author would like to compare relations of the observed Churches and the Roman Catholic Church as well as relations to the other protestant Churches in Czechoslovakia.